Report: Cuomo groped female aide in governor’s residence

 Prior to Wednesday’s report, the allegations against Cuomo include a combination of claims that he made the workplace an uncomfortable place for young women, ranging from flirtatious comments to a nonconsensual kiss.

-At least five accusers - Charlotte Bennett, Lindsey Boylan, Anna Liss, Karen Hinton and the latest accuser - worked for the governor in Albany or during his time in President Bill Clinton’s Cabinet.
+At least five accusers - Charlotte Bennett, Lindsey Boylan, Ana Liss, Karen Hinton and the latest accuser - worked for the governor in Albany or during his time in President Bill Clinton’s Cabinet.
 Another, Anna Ruch, told The New York Times that she met Cuomo at a friend’s wedding.

 Bennett’s attorney, Debra Katz, said in a statement released Wednesday evening that the latest allegations are “eerily similar” to the former aide’s own story.